Donal O'Connell: Veterans

 In 1966, O'Connell co-founded the Irish Veteran Cyclists Association (IVCA), and cycled competitively at veteran level until 1988, and casually until the 2010s.
 In 1989, he became general secretary of the IVCA, serving for more than a decade, and later being elected as Honorary President for life.

 Personal life

 O'Connell was a staff member and later a manager at Frawley's department store on Thomas Street in Dublin's Liberties.
 He married Elizabeth (Lily) O'Connell, whose sister Rita married the brother of his friend and fellow Dublin Wheelers committee member, Joe Doyle.
-The O'Connells had five children: Brendan, Anne, Moureen, Donal, and Shane.
+The O'Connells had five children: Anne, Brendan, Maureen, Donal and Shane.
 Three children, and his wife, as well as grandchildren and great-grandchildren, survived him.
 He lived most of his life in the Manor Estate between Terenure, Kimmage and Greenhills.
 He became ill in 2013, died 26 January 2016; his funeral was at Greenhills and he was buried at Palmerstown Cemetery.